Jcbnunez/uvm-fqr/Lectures/Lect4_Natural_selection.md

 ## A more complex scenario...
 What if the allele is not null?

 Lets entrain a different scenrario.
 Instead of assuming that $a$ is a "null" allele of some sort.
 Let's imagine that the phenotype is sensitive to the allele dosage.
+In this cases $AA$ will have a phenotype, $Aa$ a different phenotype, and $aa$ yet a diferent phenotype.